BibleAsk Team

 The Five Pillars of Islam and Salvation

-The five pillars of Islam can’t save anyone because good works can’t save humans for God is a righteous Judge (Psalm 7:11).
-Even on earth and in our courts of law, a judge must punish the law breakers.
-A good judge will not pardon a criminal who has committed a crime just because the criminal does good works as payment for his breaking the law.
+Even on earth and in our courts of law, good works can’t save a criminal.
+A judge must punish the law breakers.
+A good judge will not pardon a criminal who has committed a crime just because the criminal does some good works as payment for his breaking the law.
 The criminal must receive the due punishment for his crimes.
 Because if sin goes unpunished, the law would be overlooked and anarchy would fill the world.

 Christ must be divine to be able by His life and death to atone for the lives of all humans.
 For the life of a mere human can only atone for another life – “life for life” (Deuteronomy 19:21).
 But Christ’s life was able to redeem all mankind for He is the Creator of all.
+Christianity is the only religion that solves the sin problem judicially and perfectly.

 The apostle Paul wrote, “For by works of the law no human being will be justified in [God’s] sight, since through the law comes knowledge of sin.
 But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it—the righteousness of God through faith in Jesus Christ for all who believe” (Romans 3:20–22a).
-Keeping the law (good works) can’t save humans for the law serves only as a mirror that points sin in the life (Romans 7:7).
-People don’t keep the law to be saved but because they are saved (John 14:15).

 In His service,